-3 Implementing Action Area 4
+3. Implementing Action Area 4

 It is common for OER initiatives to focus on technical aspects of implementation.
 Many national and institutional OER initiatives begin through the creation or adaptation of existing content repositories.
-In many cases, these initiatives are set up based on their ease of implementation - providing funding to create and organize the resources can be easily assessed and immediately made available on the web.
+In many cases, these initiatives are based on their ease of implementation - providing funding to create and organize the resources can be easily assessed and immediately made available on the web.
 While an OER repository is a visible and tangible initiative that can be an important part of an OER strategy, sustainability raises issues that governments and institutions must address.
-These include: maintaining the repository continuously (technical support, infrastructure upgrades, expanding to provide new resources; appointing appropriately skilled staff to update, curate and evaluate resources; building and maintaining the community of creators and users (community building, networks and feedback); evaluating and maintaining licensing; mobilizing resources in the most cost-effective ways through networks and collaborations; and reviewing and identifying funding and procurement models that enable all of this to happen sustainably.
+These include: maintaining the repository continuously (technical support, infrastructure upgrades, expanding to provide new resources; appointing appropriately skilled staff to update, curate and evaluate resources; building, networks and feedback); evaluating and maintaining licensing; mobilizing resources in the most cost-effective ways through networks and collaborations; and reviewing and identifying funding and procurement models that enable all of this to happen sustainably.